 - The level of risk, including adult violence and addiction control

-- Opinion of professional reports
+- The opinion of professional reports

 - We will endeavour to hasten the process.
-However good planning and preparation are key to a successful placement.
+However, good planning and preparation are key to a successful placement.